pages-themes/minimal/pages/team.md

 Cofounder of the Disease Maps Project
 Leader of the Disease Maps Project
 Leader of the AsthmaMap development
+Developer of the community website

+#### Marek Ostaszewski
+Cofounder of the Disease Maps Project
+Coleader of the Disease Maps Project
+Developer of the Parkinson's Disease Map
+Leader of the MINERVA development

+#### Inna Kuperstein
+Cofounder of the Disease Maps Project
-Developer of the Disease Maps Community website
+Coleader of the Disease Maps Project
-Senior Researcher at the European Institute for Systems Biology and Medicine
+Coordinator of the Atlas of Cancer Signalling Networks